vmware-archive/sql-to-dbsp-compiler/README.md

 which creates a circuit, feeds it one input, reads the output, and validates it, executing exactly one transaction.
 No incremental or streaming aspects are tested currently.

+#### The `JDBC` executor (under construction).

+This executor parallels the standard ODBC executor written in C by sending the statements and queries to a database to be executed.
+Any database that supports JDBC and can handle the correct syntax of the queries can be used.

+#### The hybrid `DBSP_DB_Executor` (under construction)

+This executor is a combination of the DBSP executor and the JDBC executor, using a real database to store data in tables, but using DBSP as a query engine.